encode/django-rest-framework/docs/tutorial/3-class-based-views.md

     class SnippetList(APIView):
         """
-        List all snippets, or create a new snippet.
+        List all snippets or create a new snippet.
         """
+	queryset = Snippet.objects.all()

         def get(self, request, format=None):
             snippets = Snippet.objects.all()
             serializer = SnippetSerializer(snippets, many=True)